encoredev/encore/docs/ts/concepts/benefits.md

 - **No manual configuration required**: No need for Infrastrucutre-as-Code.
 Your code is the single source of truth.
 - **Unified codebase**: One codebase for all environments; local, preview, and cloud.
 - **Cloud-agnostic by default**: Encore.ts provides an abstraction layer on top of the cloud provider's APIs, so you avoid becoming locked in to a single cloud.
-- **Evolve infrastructure without code changes**: As requirements evolve, you can change the provisioned infrastructure without making code changes, either using the Open Source [self-hosting tools](/docs/deploy/self-hosting) or fully-automated in your AWS/GCP account using [Encore's Cloud Platform](https://encore.dev/use-cases/devops-automation). cloud provider's console.
+- **Evolve infrastructure without code changes**: As requirements evolve, you can change the provisioned infrastructure without needing application code changes.
+Either using the Open Source [self-hosting tools](/docs/deploy/self-hosting) or with the optional [Cloud Platform](https://encore.dev/use-cases/devops-automation), which fully-automates infrastructure management in your own AWS/GCP account.

 ## High-performance Rust runtime

 To enable Encore's functionality in TypeScript, we’ve created a high-performance distributed systems runtime in Rust.
 It integrates with the standard Node.js runtime for excecuting JavaScript code, ensuring **100% compatability with the Node.js ecosystem**.

-It also provides a number of benefits over standard Node.js:
+It provides a number of benefits over standard Node.js:
-- **Handles requests, API calls, databases, Pub/Sub, and observability**
+- **Handles requests validation, provides API type-safety, has built-in observability, and integrates with databases, Pub/Sub, and more**
 - **9x increased throughput and 85% reduced latency** compared to standard Node.js/Express.js [See benchmarks](https://encore.dev/blog/event-loops)
 - **Zero NPM dependencies** for improved security and faster builds

 ### How it works

-Encore.ts is designed to let the Node.js event loop —which is single-threaded — focus on executing your business logic, while everything else happens in Encore’s multi-threaded Rust runtime.
+Encore.ts is designed to let the Node.js event loop — which is single-threaded — focus on executing your business logic, while everything else happens in Encore’s multi-threaded Rust runtime.
 Here's a high-level overview of how this works:

 **1. Node.js starts up and initializes the Encore Rust runtime.
 The Rust runtime then:**
    - Begins accepting incoming requests